sethdford/memory-bank/developer-primer.md

 Memory Bank Initialization: Quick Workflow

 The Memory Bank initialization is largely automatic.
-Here’s a simplified view of the process:
+Here's a simplified view of the process:

-1. **Start in Architect or Code Mode:** When you open a new project in VS Code and switch to Architect or Code mode, Roo Code automatically checks for a `memory-bank/`.
+1. **Start in Architect or Code Mode:** When you open a new project in VS Code and switch to Architect or Code mode, Memory Bank automatically checks for a `memory-bank/`.
-2. **Initialization Plan:** If `memory-bank/` is missing, Roo Code (in Architect mode) will guide you with a plan to set it up.
+2. **Initialization Plan:** If `memory-bank/` is missing, Memory Bank (in Architect mode) will guide you with a plan to set it up.
-3. **Switch to Code Mode:** Follow Roo's prompt to switch to Code mode.
+3. **Switch to Code Mode:** Follow Memory Bank's prompt to switch to Code mode.
-4. **Create Memory Bank Files:** In Code mode, follow Roo's plan to create the `memory-bank/` directory and the necessary files.
+4. **Create Memory Bank Files:** In Code mode, follow Memory Bank's plan to create the `memory-bank/` directory and the necessary files.
 5. **Memory Bank Ready:** Once files are created, your Memory Bank is initialized and ready for use.

 Handling Multiple Projects in a Workspace

-If you have multiple projects with their own Memory Banks within your VS Code workspace, Roo Code can automatically detect them and prompt you to select the target project for the current chat session.
+If you have multiple projects with their own Memory Banks within your VS Code workspace, Memory Bank can automatically detect them and prompt you to select the target project for the current chat session.

 Handling Multiple Projects in a Workspace

-If you have multiple projects with their own Memory Banks within your VS Code workspace, Roo Code can automatically detect them and prompt you to select the target project for the current chat session.
+If you have multiple projects with their own Memory Banks within your VS Code workspace, Memory Bank can automatically detect them and prompt you to select the target project for the current chat session.

 Automatic Project Detection and Selection:

-1. New Chat Session: When you start a new chat session in Architect or Code mode, Roo Code scans your workspace for `memory-bank/` directories.
+1. New Chat Session: When you start a new chat session in Architect or Code mode, Memory Bank scans your workspace for `memory-bank/` directories.
-2. Multiple Memory Banks Found: If multiple `memory-bank/` directories are detected, Roo Code will display a prompt in the chat asking you to choose the project you want to work on.
+2. Multiple Memory Banks Found: If multiple `memory-bank/` directories are detected, Memory Bank will display a prompt in the chat asking you to choose the project you want to work on.
-3. Project Selection Prompt: Roo Code will display a prompt asking you to choose your project.
+3. Project Selection Prompt: Memory Bank will display a prompt asking you to choose your project.
 It will look something like this in the chat:

 ```text
 Multiple Memory Banks detected.